Stressed Out by Debt? You’re Not Alone

 The Hidden Cost of Using Credit and its Impact on American Society.

 Whether it's via social media or commercial advertising, we are constantly being bombarded and being influenced to make impulsive and near thoughtless purchases at all times.
 You need not look very far.
 Websites autosave our credit card information for a quicker checkout, Apple pay allows us to flash our phone in front of a scanner, and Amazon has a one-click checkout option for purchasing convenience.
 Making a purchase in America has become an effortless process and nobody is complaining.
 Americans love convenience and if we are willing to give up our privacy by agreeing to use Facebook products, Amazon Echo’s and Google voice assistants then we will surely not relinquish the convenience of electronic payments and credit card usage anytime soon—especially not without receiving anything in return.
-But at the end of day, everything has an associated cost, whether we are aware of these hidden costs or not is something else entirely.
+But at the end of day, everything has an associated opportunity cost, whether we are aware of these hidden costs or not is something else entirely.

 Since the beginning of the 21st century our social lives and societal norms have profoundly changed.
 We are all so much more connected and so much more isolated at the same time.
 News is reported instantaneously—so much so—that we question whether it’s fake news and take everything with a grain of salt before we accept any news as factual.
 Electronic credit and credit cards are no different.
 However, with the emergence of advances in electronic payments and credit cards, the change in our behavior is much less apparent.
 But the change is very much there, nonetheless.
 Products purchased online are drop shipped to our homes in a day or if you live in a major metropolitan city just a few hours (thank you Amazon Now!) and all our needs can be met by the click of a button.
 The psychological impact of this credit card usage is slowly weighing on the fabric of our society and undoubtedly leading to a nation slowly being engulfed by consumerism (even more so now—if this was already not the case prior to the advent of the information age).